Welcome to today's edition of the Rush 24-7 podcast.

 Thank you very much for calling.

-I am a lifelong resident of Pinelo County, which the election just took place in for Florida 13.
+I am a lifelong resident of Pinellas County, which the election just took place in for Florida 13.

-And uh I also tend to be not a low information uh type person and sat and watched the election very one thing about that.
+And I also tend to be not a low-information type person and sat and watched the election very well.

-Most, well, practically all low information people don't know that they are.
+One thing about that, most, well, practically all low-information people don't know that they are.

 Let's put it that way.

-Well, I'm probably trying to be uh probably a little bit humble more than anything else, sir.
+Well, I'm probably trying to be more probably a little bit humble more than anything else, sir.

-But the one thing I've never heard, and I've never heard their discussion, a couple of points is that um going on that one of the reasons I think the Democrats lost this election was because they're arrogant.
+But the one thing I've never heard, and I've never heard their discussion, a couple of points is, is that going on there?

 And a couple of reasons.

-Number one, Alex Fink, who ran the election, wasn't even from this district.
+Number one, Alex Sink, who ran the election, wasn't even from this district.

-She was from uh Fenona Sassa, which is outside of Tampa, and was recruited by the Democratic Party to come in and to run against uh David Jolly.
+She was from Sonona Sassa, which is outside of Tampa, and was recruited by the Democratic Party to come in and to run against David Jolly.

 That never hurts them.